nsaludo/p2/README.md

 ----
 ## Description

 This is the second project for the Dynamic Web application class.
 A password generator that generates password based on common english words which is inspired by the comic strip in http://xkcd.xom/936.
-The comic strip suggests that random common words are better passwords than uncommon words because they are easier to rememebr but still difficult for others to guess.
+The comic strip suggests that random common words are better passwords than uncommon words because they are easier to remember but still difficult for others to guess.
 The project requires a server side code written in php that will validate parameters sent and successfully generate passwords and display errors if there are invalid parameters.

 ----
 ## Demo